Emotional Support Animal (Policy SW-38)

 The student may appeal this decision with the Accommodations Coordinator.

-• Within two business days of receiving a Petition to Appeal, the Accommodations Coordinator will then forward the petition to the Accommodations Appeals Committee for review.
+• Within two (2) business days of receiving a Petition to Appeal, the Accommodations Coordinator will then forward the petition to the Accommodations Appeals Committee for review.

 • Within five business days of receipt, the Accommodations Appeal Committee will convene to review the Petition to Appeal an ESA Request Decision.

-• When a decision has been reached, the Accommodations Committee will complete the Petition to Appeal an ESA Request Decision Form and submit it to the Accommodations Coordinator.
-The Accommodations Coordinator will subsequently notify the student of the decision of the Accommodations Committee.
+• When a decision has been reached, the Accommodations Committee will complete the Petition to Appeal an ESA Request Decision Form and submit it to the Accommodations Coordinator The Accommodations Coordinator will subsequently notify the student of the decision of the Accommodations Committee.

 • The decision of the Accommodations Appeal Committee is final.

-The College will not ask for or require the owner to pay a fee or surcharge for an ESA.
+Clarkson College will not ask for or require the owner to pay a fee or surcharge for an ESA.
 However, the owner may be charged for any damage caused by the ESA beyond reasonable wear and tear to the same extent that other individuals are charged for damages beyond reasonable wear and tear.
-The owner’s living accommodations also may be inspected for fleas, ticks, or other pests, if necessary, as part of the College’s standard or routine inspections.
-If fleas, ticks, or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a College-approved pest control service.
+The owner’s living accommodations may also be inspected for fleas, ticks, or other pests, if necessary, as part of Clarkson College’s standard or routine inspections.
+If fleas, ticks, or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a Clarkson College-approved pest control service.
 The owner will be billed for the expense of any pest treatment above and beyond standard pest management in Student Housing.

 Violation of Policy